 Industry News · Tuesday, May 26, 2026

-Three stories that each have a clock on them.
-The Indy 500 win lands at the worst possible moment in Honda’s narrative — and perfectly resets it.
-The loyalty dollars are real money with a hard deadline.
+Two stories from the week that matter for Honda shoppers: the Indy 500 win lands at the worst possible moment in Honda’s narrative — and perfectly resets it.
 The trade-in math depends entirely on which segment you’re in.

 By Henry Chen Maple Honda · Vaughan Published 2026-05-26

-Honda CR-V Hybrid — the volume model running through all three stories in the May 26 brief
+Honda CR-V Hybrid — the volume model tied to the May 26 Honda racing and used-market brief

 Photo: Honda Canada.
-CR-V Hybrid sits at the intersection of all three May 26 stories — Indy halo, June 1 incentive, used-market floor.
+CR-V Hybrid sits at the intersection of the May 26 Honda racing and used-market stories.

 TL;DR